MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/info-protect-client.md

 2. In the **Microsoft Azure Information Protection** dialog box, note the following:

     - The **Last connection** value that identifies when the client last connected to your organization's Azure Information Protection service.
 When the client connects to the service, it automatically downloads the latest policy if it finds changes from its current policy.
-If you have made policy changes after the displayed time, close and reopen the application.
+If you have made policy changes after the displayed time, close and reopen the Office application.

     - Your displayed user name that identifies the account that is used to authenticate you to Azure Information Protection.
 This user name must match an account that you use for Office 365 or Azure Active Directory.